 However, you might be wondering whether it’s worth the additional expense to give an electric toothbrush.
 After all, does using an electric toothbrush actually make a difference and are they any more effective than a manual toothbrush?
 Well, let’s start by saying that using either type of toothbrush can make a significant difference to your long-term oral health.

 A toothbrush plays a vital role in helping to remove food particles and harmful oral bacteria from the surface of your teeth and along the gum line.
 When these substances are allowed to remain in place, they form into a sticky biofilm known as plaque.
 Plaque is notorious for transforming the sugars we consume into acids that slowly erode away tooth enamel and inflame gum tissue, directly increasing our risk of tooth decay and gum disease.
-Without proper treatment or care for a Happy Valley dentist, tooth decay and gum disease can lead to a variety of oral and overall health problems, including tooth loss.
+Without proper treatment or care from our Happy Valley dentists, tooth decay and gum disease can lead to a variety of oral and overall health problems, including tooth loss.

 Fortunately, when you brush regularly with a toothpaste that contains fluoride you help to harden the outer layer or your teeth, known as enamel, while also making your teeth less susceptible to the effects of decay.
 Using either a manual or an electric toothbrush can help keep your mouth clean and healthy, it just depends on the level of effort you want to put forth.